UBA5 GENE MUTATION

 A child may inherit the defective copy of the gene from each parent, that child would have no normal UBA5 gene.
 There are distinctive clinical findings if a person has no normal UBA5 gene.
 These children present in early infancy with irritability, poor tone in trunk (they are floppy), and with time, increased tone in the arms and legs (spasticity).
 Dystonia is present and is something that affects the patients quite severely.
 Dystonia is an involuntary movement disorder, Involuntary movement disorders are movements that are not under the patient's control and can cause significant

-It took many years of testing to finally receive Austin's diagnosis.
+It took many years of testing to finally receive Austin's diagnosis in 2017.